rkjohny/open_json/README.md

 # open_json
-A modern c++ library to serialize and deserialize c++ objects to and from Json string
+A modern c++ library to serialize and deserialize c++ objects to and from Json string.
-* Free, open source, lightweight, headers-only json serializer/deserializer for c++ objects
+* Free, open source, lightweight, headers-only json serializer/deserializer for c++ objects using getter, setter and default constructor.
 * nlohmann::json library has been used:
   * to parse json string and building nlohmann::json object
   * to serialize nlohmann::json object to string